mozilla/DeepSpeech/native_client/README.md

 * [SWIG](http://www.swig.org/)
 * [node-pre-gyp](https://github.com/mapbox/node-pre-gyp) (for Node.JS bindings only)

-## Preparation
+### Building your own Binaries

-Create a symbolic link in your TensorFlow checkout to the DeepSpeech `native_client` directory.
+Firstly, you should create a symbolic link in your TensorFlow checkout to the DeepSpeech `native_client` directory.
 If your DeepSpeech and TensorFlow checkouts are side by side in the same directory, do:

 ```
 cd tensorflow
 ln -s ../DeepSpeech/native_client ./
 ```

-## Building

-Before building the DeepSpeech client libraries, you will need to prepare your environment to configure and build TensorFlow.
+Next, you will need to prepare your environment to configure and build TensorFlow.
 Preferably, checkout the version of `tensorflow` which is currently supported by DeepSpeech (see requirements.txt), and use the `bazel` version recommended by TensorFlow for that version.
-Then, follow the [instructions](https://www.tensorflow.org/install/install_sources) on the TensorFlow site for your platform, up to the end of ["Configure the Build"](https://www.tensorflow.org/install/source#configure_the_build).
+Follow the [instructions](https://www.tensorflow.org/install/install_sources) on the TensorFlow site for your platform, up to the end of ["Configure the Build"](https://www.tensorflow.org/install/source#configure_the_build).

 After that, you can build the Tensorflow and DeepSpeech libraries using the following command.